 SUMMARY and INVITATION

-In this story, we have good guys (innovative doctors like Dr. Weeks and his 26,000 medical colleagues who tirelessly seek safe and innovative treatments which exceed the standard of care and deliver superior treatments for informed patients who desire cutting edge medicine) and we have evil villains (including one “arch-villain”).
+In this story, as in life itself, we have people behaving honorably (innovative doctors like Dr. Weeks and his 26,000 integrative medical colleagues all of whom fear their state medial boards and all of whom tirelessly seek safe and innovative treatments which exceed the standard of care and in order to deliver superior treatments for informed patients like you who desire cutting edge medicine)